 Behavior Management Protocol

-You have arrived at the door of the Behavior Management Protocol where we address, in cooperation with others, difficult problems that are not going away, which means we have to take a significantly different approach.
+Here is the next door where we gather folds together to address, cooperatively in a series of meetings, how to address really difficult problems that are not going away, which means we have to take a significantly different approach.

 When I first began to work with young children in 1970, I volunteered at the EEU School at the Haring Center of the University of Washington, which was dedicated to research, professional development, and services for children with disabilities.
-I encountered some of the toughest children most of us have ever seen, I feel blessed to have been taught by the best.
+I encountered some of the toughest children most of us have ever seen, I feel blessed to have been taught by the best—the tough guys and gals.

 An Agenda, not Answers